Nominations Period

 • Preparatory and Liberal Studies Educational Centre Representative

 To be nominated for these positions you must file a nomination form before the deadline for nominations.
-The nomination form contains information about you and the position you are running for.
-The nomination form is can be filed using the electronic form available at https://www.studentassociation.ca/elections/ or a paper form available from the SA connect offices.
+The nomination form will become available closer to the start of the election cycle.

 The form includes endorsement signatures.
 Theses are signatures of student who wish you to run for these office.
 Every position requires a different amount of endorsement signatures: